Monday, 28 February 2011

 It’s great to live in a country where there is a lot of mutual respect between drivers and cyclists.
 Not very strange when everybody can be either one.
 But I must admit, the level of consideration from this driver was remarkable, even for the Netherlands.

 This is another of those myths and excuses that I've covered before, but just keeps on coming up. i.e. that the Netherlands has a high rate of cycling because Dutch cities are especially dense.
-Some campaigners make a lot of wanting where they live to be more dense in order to try to achieve a higher cycling rate.
+Some campaigners make a lot of noise about high density being required to achieve a higher cycling rate or lower car use.
 Actually, there is not much of a correlation between cycling rate and density.

 As you'll see in the plot above, it isn't true that cities with the highest population densities have the highest cycling rates.
 Rather, you'll find that Dutch and Danish cities have the highest cycling rates, whatever their density happens to be, because cycling in them there is a more pleasant experience because these cities have invested in cycling infrastructure in order to make it pleasant.
 Subjective safety is very important.